IDX Privacy and Identity Review

 Bottom Line on IDX Identity Theft Protection

 In all, IDX offers a robust and complete service with its Identity Premier plan.
-We would have liked to see some more of the bells and whistles from the Privacy plan incorporated into the Identity plan, but it seems like that might be in the pipeline.
-Until then, though, IDX is still a really solid service and a great choice for anyone looking for all-around protection.
+We’re not huge fans of how these packages are structured.
+By comparison, many other services do a good job of including both identity protection and privacy functions.
+That being said, IDX is still a really solid service and a great choice for anyone looking for all-around protection.

 IDX FAQs